Advice from a Spanish teacher and her students

 Learning the language of the country in which you choose to live can be difficult but is not impossible.
 Usually, expats start studying Argentine Spanish (which is referred to as Castellano in Argentina) with much enthusiasm and excitement, but gradually a sort of frustration and disappointment can take hold, which can cause some to give up.

-I’m an Argentine and I have 26 years of experience as a Spanish teacher for foreign people, so I know that expats learn slowly and, sometimes, it’s very difficult for them to assimilate and understand the language.
+I’m an Argentine and I have 26 years of experience as a Spanish teacher to foreign people, so I know that expats learn slowly and, sometimes, it’s very difficult for them to assimilate and understand the language.

 I started giving Argentine Spanish lessons in Paris in 1985.
 I would have never imagined at that moment that my life would be connected to expats forever.
 But it turned out to be, and I’m grateful for a life that has given me the opportunity to connect with all the expats and students I’ve met over the years.
 And while I teach Argentine Spanish to them, I learn a lot about them: their culture, their customs, their fears, and their anxieties.

 There is no doubt that as an expat you should learn the language if you want to live in Argentina.
 The best reason to learn the language of the country you are living in is to avoid being isolated and alone.
 Language builds bridges between people, and allows you to reach out to locals, with many positive benefits.

 My advice if you are considering learning Spanish is as follows: